Sign up for the East Coast Trip Today!

 Video footage showing players milling around a field during a club soccer match in Isfahan, Iran, captures several objects on the ground.
 Some of them appear to be trash or plastic bags.
 One of these objects though turns out to be an explosive.

 The footage posted on YouTube shows a player picking up what is being described as a live ?grenade? (although it doesn?t seem it is a grenade in the traditional sense of the word), seemingly not recognizing what it was, and throwing it casually off the field seconds before it went off.

 As you know, I hate soccer and think it is the world's worst sport.
 I believe it is racist, violent, and boring.
 But the number one reason I hate it is because of the fakers it produces.
 Watch the video below to see some of the world's WORST actors!

 The second president in US History to be assassinated was James Garfield.
 But he didn't have to die... watch to find out the details behind his death:

 It's sad, but a significant portion of African-American history is largely forgotten or simply ignored.
 For some reason, dozens of black heroes in American History are not even mentioned in our school textbooks.
 Watch the videos below to learn things you've probably never learned before!

 A while back, I posted some videos about black heroes in American History (scroll down to view those).
 Some of my students were excited about the topic, since most of our textbooks leave out this kind of information.
 So I decided I would post some more videos for your education and enjoyment.

-Here's a video of some of my old students having the "Time of their Life," eating lunch in Plymouth, Massachusetts, overlooking Cape Cod Bay...
+Here's an OLD video of some of my students having the "Time of their life," eating lunch in Plymouth, Massachusetts, overlooking Cape Cod Bay...

-Here are some random East Coast Trip pictures from the past few years..
+Here are some random East Coast Trip pictures from past years: